WalletScrutiny/WalletScrutinyCom/_iphone/com.bitpay.copay.md

 ---

-Replaced by {% include walletLink.html wallet='iphone/com.bitpay.wallet' verdict='true' %}
+This still exists in the Apple store, although it has been replaced by {% include walletLink.html wallet='iphone/com.bitpay.wallet' verdict='true' %}